cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 #### Modules

-Cloudflare Workers now supports uploading scripts as a collection of modules, instead of a single file.
-Scripts uploaded in this fashion are written a bit differently -- they `export` their event handlers instead of registering them using the global `addEventListener('fetch', handler...)`.
-Modules also receive bindings (like KV Namespaces, Config Vargs, and Secrets) as arguments to their handlers, rather than global variables.
-Uploaded modules can `import` (for ES Modules) or `require()` (for CommonJS modules) other uploaded modules.
+Workers now supports the ES Modules syntax.
+This format allows you to export a collection of files and/or modules, unlike the Service Worker format which required a single file to be uploaded.

+Module Workers `export` their event handlers instead of using `addEventListener` calls.

+Modules receive all bindings (KV Namespaces, Environment Variables, and Secrets) as arguments to the exported handlers.
+Previously, with the Service Worker format, these bindings were available as global variables.

+An uploaded module may `import` other uploaded ES Modules.
+If using the CommonJS format, you may `require` other uploaded CommonJS modules.

 <Aside>